As infections rise, England braces for delay in reopenings

 Many blame the Conservative government for the spike in infections, saying it acted too slowly to impose the strictest quarantine requirements on everyone arriving from India, which has endured a catastrophic resurgence of the virus.

-The U.K.'s vaccine rollout has won plaudits as one of the world's speediest and most coherent.
-As of Sunday, around 62% of the British population had received one shot, while about 44% had gotten two jabs.
+Despite concerns about the delta variant, the U.K.'s vaccine rollout has won plaudits as one of the world's speediest and most coherent.
+As of Sunday, around 62% of the British population had received one shot, while about 44% had got two jabs.

 The government aims to offer every adult in the U.K. one vaccine dose by the end of July.
 The devolved administration in Wales said it will have offered one jab to every adult by Monday, six weeks ahead of schedule.